 Incubators, Accelerators & Coworking spaces

 At least 21 of the Houston’s 40 corporate R&D centers are focused on energy technology and innovation.
-You can find a healthy mix of innovative start-ups to experienced and evolved tech companies focusing on a range of activity, including blockchain, data analytics and AI.

 You can find a healthy mix of innovative startups to experienced and evolved tech companies focusing on a range of activity, including blockchain, data analytics and AI.

-Energy startups represent 15% of Houston’s digital tech startups, employing more than 2,000 tech savvy entrepreneurs and professionals.
+Energy startups represent 15% of Houston’s digital tech startups, employing more than 2,000 tech-savvy entrepreneurs and professionals.

 Straightforward information to answer questions frequently asked about the Houston region - from demographics to key industries.